shibbo/Garigari/docs/CONTRIBUTING.md

 Be sure that all of your submitted code <br>
 follows the guidelines that are listed below.

-When running `build`, it is **REQUIRED** that the output is `1:1`.
-There is no check script for Garigari yet, but there will be one eventually.
+When running `build.py`, it is **REQUIRED** that the output is `1:1`.

+After the code matches, be sure to run `scripts/check.py` <br>
+to check the function that you want to mark.

+If it matches, it will automatically be marked as decompiled.

 <br>